‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 “It’s old-school revolving door,” Brian said.
 “That’s why we are really interested in seeing the Biden executive order on ethics.”

 The apparent conflicts facing Biden extend far beyond a single firm or industry, especially given the ties of many Obama advisers to Silicon Valley companies.

 Former homeland security secretary Jeh Johnson, who has been discussed as a potential Cabinet pick at the Justice or Defense department, has been working as a director for Lockheed Martin, the nation’s largest defense contractor.

-Jeffrey Zients, a former director of the National Economic Council for Obama who is expected to have an official role coordinating Biden’s coronavirus response, worked as a Facebook director during Trump’s presidency, though he left after two years amid disagreements about the corporate direction and no longer owns stock in the company.
+Jeffrey Zients, a former head of Obama’s National Economic Council who is expected to have an official role coordinating Biden’s coronavirus response, worked as a Facebook director during Trump’s presidency, though he left after two years amid disagreements about the corporate direction and no longer owns stock in the company.

-Zients more recently worked at an investment firm called Cranemere, which manages “major families and institutions,” including in Latin America and the Middle East, such as sovereign wealth funds for Bahrain and Oman.
+Zients more recently worked at an investment firm called Cranemere, which manages “major families and institutions” in Latin America, the Middle East and elsewhere, including sovereign wealth funds for Bahrain and Oman.

 Cynthia Hogan, a former top lawyer for Biden in the vice president’s office who now has a senior personnel role in the transition, worked as a lobbyist for Apple between 2016 and 2018.

-Liberal groups, and even some involved in the transition process, have expressed concern about the impact of such connections on the appointment of key regulatory positions, including jobs at the Labor and Justice departments that could hold enormous sway over antitrust efforts against large technology firms and the regulation of gig workers.
+Liberal groups, and even some involved in the transition process, have expressed concern about the impact of such connections on the appointment of key regulatory positions, including jobs at the Labor and Justice departments that could hold enormous sway over antitrust efforts against large tech firms and the regulation of gig workers.

-Biden’s transition chiefs overseeing the future White House and some national security agencies have expressed a “mild sensitivity” to the appearance that large tech companies have been paymasters for the core of the new administration’s leadership, according to a person familiar with the discussions who spoke on the condition of anonymity about internal deliberations.
+Biden’s transition chiefs overseeing the future White House and some national security agencies have expressed a “mild sensitivity” to the appearance that big tech companies have been paymasters for the core of the new administration’s leadership, according to a person familiar with the discussions who spoke on the condition of anonymity about internal deliberations.

 One adviser likened the role of technology firms in the Biden presidency to the role Goldman Sachs played in previous administrations.
 The agency review teams planning the incoming administration include volunteers who previously worked or still work for companies like Stripe, Airbnb, Uber, Lyft, Apple, Facebook and Amazon Web Services.
 (Amazon chief executive Jeff Bezos personally owns The Washington Post.)